 On the whole the level of the test was easy to moderate.
 All the questions were of easy or moderate level barring a very few difficult questions so the key to getting a good percentile was selection of questions so as to leave time consuming questions and save the time for easy and less time consuming questions.
 It is important to note here that since there is no negative marking, so the student should attempt all the questions.

-The Quantitative section was of easy level with 41 easy , 6 medium and one difficult out of a total of 48 questions.
+The Quantitative section was of easy level with 39 easy , 8 medium and 1 difficult out of a total of 48 questions.
 There were 2 questions on geometry and mensuration which were easy.
-The papers had 5 questions on Data sufficiency and level was from easy to moderate.
-This time there were 3 questions of permutation and combination and it was doable.
-4 questions of basic algebra and 3 questions of SI & CI were also easy and should have been attempted.
-There were 3 questions on percentage and 2 questions of ratio & partnership which were easy to moderate.
-There are some other sections also such as boats and streams, Time Speed distance, basic numbers and one was miscellaneous question which were easy to moderate.
+The papers had 1 question on number system which was easy.
+There were 3 questions on permutation and combination, which were doable.
+1 question of time and work, 1 question of ratio and partnership were also easy and should have been attempted.
+There were 4 questions from algebra and 2 questions from time speed distance, which were manageable.
+There were 6 questions on percentage and simple and compound interest which were easy.
+The paper had 5 questions on data sufficiency and out of which 3 were easy.
 The DI section had one caselet having 4 questions.
 This block was easy and doable.
-Also there was two blocks on tables, one on pie chart and other one was on bar diagrams.
-All these blocks were easy to moderate.
-One could have scored 90+ percentile by attempting 38 – 41 questions with 80-85% accuracy.
+Also there was two blocks on tables, two blocks on bar graph and one of pie chart, which were easy.
+One could have scored 90+ percentile by attempting 45 questions with 90% accuracy.